Reading Room Policies & Procedures

 Special & Digital Collections welcomes researchers, students, and community users and encourages the use of its collections in a safe, secure, and productive manner.
 The department has developed the following policies and procedures in concert with best practices developed by ACRL, RBMS, and SAA.
 Please see their joint statement for more information.

-- All patrons are required to register via Aeon prior to using materials.
+- All patrons are required to fill out on online registration form prior to using materials.

 - All materials must be consulted in the reading room.
 Place requests via an Aeon account or ask the desk attendant for assistance.
 A staff member will retrieve all items requested; archival collections will be retrieved five (5) boxes at a time.

 - Appointments are not required, although some patrons, particularly those traveling some distance or seeking an in-depth research consultation, may find it helpful to make advance arrangements for their visit with a member of the staff.
-A list of the staff and their subject expertise may be found here »
+Click here to contact Special Collections to schedule a research consultation »

 - Personal belongings, including briefcases, backpacks, purses, and notebooks, must be placed in a locker.
 Please ask the desk attendant for a key.